 - Preheat a cast-iron pan or non-stick pan on medium heat until it is hot.

 - Ladle on a small amount of batter (about 1/4 cup).
 It should be liquidy enough to spread into a thin layer right away.
 However, you don’t want it too thin or it will be difficult to flip.
+If necessary add more water (up to 1/2 cup).

-- Traditional fillings for buckwheat crêpes include cheese, bacon, sausages, and fried eggs.
+- Traditional fillings for buckwheat crepes include cheese, bacon, sausages, and fried eggs.
 Sweet fillings are also nice.
 Try chocolate spread with fresh fruit and cultured whipping cream.

 Keywords: dinner, dessert, traditional, galettes, gluten free, sarrasin, Brittany, summer, spring